scrabbletank/farhome-rules/rulesdoc.md

 #### Blessed
 Known to you or not, you have been given a blessing by a powerful being.
 You gain access to additional feats based on which being has given you their blessing.
 In addition, you gain starting benefits based on the blessing:

 - **Fae Court:** You are an innate spellcaster.
 You start with 2 mana and you add 1 superior die to your spellcasting rolls against effects that would stop your magic, such as being targeted by _Counter Spell_, _Dispel Magic_, or _Anti-Magic Field_.
+You have a codex with 2 cantrips.
 - **Earthen:** When unarmored you roll 3 defense dice instead of 2.
 Regardless of duration, when you gain Poison 1 it disappears at the end of your next turn.
 This has no effect on effects with Poison 2 or higher.
 - **Blight:** You have a natural affinity with the Undead.
 You can sense the presence of Undead within 10 tiles of you.
-When dealing necrotic damage you deal a minimum of 1 wound.
+When dealing necrotic damage you deal a minimum of 1 wound before resistances.
+- **Abyssal:** You have unnatural luck.
+Once per long rest you may redo a roll, rerolling all dice and taking the new roll.
+You know the spell _Eldritch Blast_ without needing to prepare it and can cast it without a codex.
+Casting _Eldritch Blast_ costs 1 less AP.

 #### Enchanter
 You have learned the trade of an enchanter, allowing you to empower mundane items.
 You gain 1 proficiency in Lore, Arcana, and Diplomacy, and Enchanting tools.
 Enchantments cost half as much when done by yourself, and you may use 2 pieces of enchanted gear instead of 1.
 You start with 2 mana.